-In this blog post, we’ll take a look at the yarns we use everyday in the workshop and explore each of their benefits!
+In this blog post, we’ll take a look at the yarns we use every day in the workshop and explore each of their benefits!
 We currently use four different varieties in our knitted accessories – lets find out more about them!

 Cashmilon acrylic is a synthetic yarn.
-Unlike natural fibres which are spun, the acrylic polymer is twisted into long lengths of thread which makes up the yarn.
+Unlike natural fibres which are spun, the acrylic polymer is twisted into long lengths of thread which make up the yarn.
 It is lightweight and durable and although it feels similar to wool, it is non-fibrous.